FAC29A/Marika_Lucy_app/README.md

 ## Installation

-To use the Marika_Lucy_app, follow these installation instructions:
+To use the Earth meets Mars app, follow these installation instructions:

 1. **Clone the Repository:**
 - Clone this repository to your local machine using the following command: